RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/05 Fish Chomp/FishChomp.md

 Save your project

 ##Challenge 5: Add a bonus score
-Award a large bonus score if you can eat all three fish at the same time.
-How can you tell how many fish have been eaten?
+Award a large bonus score if you can eat all three lobsters at the same time.
+How can you tell how many prey have been eaten?
 __Hint:__ One way to do this __uses a variable to count how many prey are swimming around.__

 Save your project